 Unlike Microsoft’s Surface Pen that depends on a user-replaceable AAAA battery, Apple’s Pencil has a non-replaceable, rechargeable 0.329 Wh li-ion one.

-Though it holds just five precent of the charge of an iPhone 6s battery, it can gain 30 minutes’ worth of runtime with a quick 15-second charge via the iPad Pro’s Lightning port.
+Though it holds just five precent of the charge of an iPhone battery, it can gain 30 minutes’ worth of runtime with a quick 15-second charge via the iPad Pro’s Lightning port.

 However, the accessory itself lacks a battery status indicator that would give an at-a-glance overview of how much juice it has left.
 In this tutorial, you’ll learn how to easily check the battery status of your Apple Pencil, right on your iPad Pro.

-How to check Apple Pencil battery status
+How to check Apple Pencil battery level

-Step 2: Switch to the Today view, scroll down to the bottom and tap the Edit button.
+2) Scroll down to the bottom and tap the Edit button.

-Step 4: Tap Done to finish.
+4) Tap Done to finish.

 You can also use this method to check the battery level of your Apple Watch and other Bluetooth accessories paired with your iPhone.